gx9702/iridius/README.md

 Note: opsi is just a temporary name, no checks have been made to see if it is a copyrighted word or like.
 Assume this name will be changed.

+## Discussing

+I've opened a [Slack channel](https://opsigroup.slack.com) but any other team workspace suggest is welcome.

 ## Objectives of this project

 We would like to assemble an OPC-UA server configurable and ready to use in a